A simple floral arrangement can be the perfect subject for beginner still lifes.

 Now that you’ve had a good warm-up in creating a variety of foliage shapes and color mixes, I have added this exercise as a way to experiment working with a setup.
 First, remember to put together a simple bouquet that is not too big.
 Consider mixing the foliage and flower sizes, shapes, and colors to create interest.
 Use a simple transparent container—even a clear drinking glass will work.
 Lightly sketch the various overlapping foliage and flower shapes, as this will be your roadmap for the painting.
 Mix all the colors you will need—be generous with the paint.

-Draw the foliage bouquet, overlapping the shapes.
+A. Draw the foliage bouquet, overlapping the shapes.
 Remember this is a painting, not a photograph.
-B.

-Next, draw the vase with top and bottom ellipses.
+C. Next, draw the vase with top and bottom ellipses.
 Indicate the waterline ellipse, a few stems, and maybe a leaf or two.
 It is not necessary to draw everything you see.
-D.

 The shapes of most simple containers are symmetrical.
 The sequence below illustrates the steps involved in rendering simple container forms without getting too technical.
 You can also use tracing paper to plan and correct your shape before transferring it to the watercolor paper.